Paradoxdotexe/vade-mecum/src/pages/docs/vade_mecum.md

 ### Group Skill Checks

 When a group of players is required to pass the same skill check, they will all make their own rolls.
-To determine the outcome, evaluate the results of each individual skill check and cancel out any failures with any successes.
+To determine the outcome, evaluate the results of each individual skill check, ignore any stalemates, and cancel out any failures with any successes.
 The final result can then be determined by taking the highest result.

 > **Example:** A Party of 4 characters attempt to collectively sneak into a building.
 > The Game Master calls for a group Stealth check.
 > Two characters roll a success, one character rolls a stalemate, and one character rolls a failure.
-> After canceling out the one failure with one success, there remains a success and a stalemate.
+> After ignoring the stalemate and canceling out the one failure with one success, there remains one success.
-> Taking the highest result, the group Stealth check is ruled a success.
+> The group Stealth check is ruled a success.

 ### Probability